 Robot calibration can remarkably improve the accuracy of robots programmed offline, also known as Off-Line Programming (OLP).
 A calibrated robot has a higher absolute as well as relative positioning accuracy than an uncalibrated one.

-The following items are required to install RoboDK and properly perform robot calibration:
+The following hardware and software components are required to properly perform robot calibration with RoboDK.

 1.One or more industrial robot arms (6-axis robot arm).